 In migrating from Weebly to WordPress, preservation, and preferably enhancement of search engine rankings is another consideration.
 It is straightforward enough to transfer the entire site and preserve the exact same URLs.
 However, you may want to take the opportunity to enhance URLs, and/or create an hierarchical file structure.
 That requires a structured approach where old file names have 301 Permanent Redirects put in place, pointing to their new location.
 See our tutorial on 301 redirects.

 Create a staged Action Plan

 - Configure the WordPress software in preparation for the import.

 - Import the pages and posts

 - Import the Menus if possible

 - Import the images and “localize” them

-- Supply, install and configure a robust design theme and replicates a similar “look and feel” to the current site – as much as is possible, given the significant platform differences.
+- Supply, install and configure a robust design theme and replicate a similar “look and feel” to the current site – as much as possible, given the significant platform differences.

 - Manually check each page and post to ensure all text and image content has been captured

 - Build a 301 Redirection chart and implement into the .htaccess file